I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

-Ottawa is the fourth largest city in Canada.
+Ottawa is the fourth largest city in Canada by population and the second largest city in Ontario by population.

 Ottawa was originally called Bytown named for Colonel John By, the engineer who oversaw construction of the Rideau Canal.
 In 1855 Bytown was incorporated and became Ottawa.